OfficeDev/Office-Add-in-samples/Samples/VSTO-shared-code-migration/README.md

 1. Install [Visual Studio 2019](https://visualstudio.microsoft.com/downloads/).
 2. Install the following workloads:
-    a.
-ASP.NET and web development
+    - ASP.NET and web development
-    b. .NET Core cross-platform development
+    - .NET Core cross-platform development. **Note:** You need at least .NET Core version 2.2 or later to run the completed sample.
-    c.
-Office/SharePoint development
+    - Office/SharePoint development
-    d.
-Visual Studio Tools for Office (VSTO) Note that this is an Individual component.
+    - Visual Studio Tools for Office (VSTO). **Note:** This is an **Individual** component.

-You will also need the following:

-- An Office 365 account.
+You will also need an Office 365 account.
 You can join the [Office 365 Developer Program](https://aka.ms/devprogramsignup) that includes a free 1 year subscription to Office 365.

 ## Solution